Lead Semi-Wadcutter Hollow Point Ammo: LSWHP Bullets Explained

 Wadcutters aren’t loaded to have high velocity, because they are intended mainly for paper targets.
 This can cause problems if you’re using this type of ammo as a home defense round in certain areas.
 In cold climates, people wearing thick layers of clothing may not suffer as much damage as someone with lighter clothes (if you have to engage them at a distance).
 This may not sound like much of a concern, but when it comes to safety, you want to be sure an intruder or other threat goes down right away.
 As always, it depends on what round you’re using, who made it and the gun.
 But at close range, it should work fine.

-LSWHP ammo can be found in many calibers, with .45 LC being a popular choice.
+LSWHP ammo can be found in many calibers, with .45 LC and 9mm being popular choices.